 While Florida’s beaches tend to overshadow those in Alabama, Gulf Shores and Orange Beach are worth getting to know.
 Used synonymously, both offer many family-friendly indoor and outdoor activities with a 32-mile stretch of sugar-white beaches.
 The water is generally warm, which is a bonus.

 A trip to this area would not be complete without a visit to the famous Flora-Bama.
 Founded in 1962, Flora-Bama (an enormous lounge and oyster bar) is a popular attraction and known for a good time.
 It gets its name because it is found just beside the line that divides the states of Alabama and Florida.
 The Flora-Bama hosts annual events such as the Mullet Toss, Shindig on the Sand, Fishing Rodeo, and Super Bowl Chili Cook-off.
 You have got to check these events out for yourself!

 A little over eight miles away lies the beautiful Wharf, the Gulf Coast’s premier shopping and dining destination, often featuring concerts at their outdoor amphitheater.

 The Gulf Shores State Park was named one of “The 50 Best State Parks in America” by Yahoo.
 It boasts beautiful beaches and an outdoor pavilion with concession stands, picnic tables, and bathrooms with showers.
 There is also a free public beach area offering similar amenities.
 Both Gulf Shores and Orange Beach are optimal places for shopping, historical attractions, art galleries, a family get together, vacation, or road trip.

 Where Will You Travel in Alabama?

-So what did you think of my six of the best places to visit in Alabama?
+What did you think of these great places to visit in Alabama?
 The state has so many beautiful offerings that it is hard to narrow down what cities to visit.